hydro-project/hydroflow/book/example-1.md

 ```rust,ignore
             .pull_to_push()
 ```
-This line is specific to Hydroflow and a bit technical.
+This line is specific to Hydroflow and a bit unusual.
 It converts the chain from _pull_ into _push_ which allows us to use push-based methods: